Office politics are everywhere.

 Psychological Profile

-Taskers are very power-conscious individuals.
+Taskers are power-conscious individuals.

 Some of them resent being told what to do by their bosses, and, in a sort of “the oppressed becomes the oppressor dynamic”, they seek revenge on their colleagues.